DE9856/code-review-env/README.md

 ### ⚡ Run All Tasks (Benchmark Mode)

-- Executes the agent across **all tasks in JSON datasets**
+- Runs agent on all dataset tasks
 - Automatically:
-  - Runs inference
+  - Performs inference
-  - Submits reviews
+  - Submits actions
   - Evaluates rewards

-- Outputs:
+Outputs:

-  - Score per task
+- Per-task score
 - Average score
-  - Performance across difficulty levels
+- Difficulty-wise performance

 ➡️ Acts as a **full evaluation pipeline for the agent**